Random Number Generator

 0.0-0.1-0.2-0.3-0.4-0.5-0.6-0.7-0.8-0.9-1.0-1.1-1.2-1.3-1.4-1.5-1.6-1.7-1.8-1.9-2.0-2.1-2.2-2.3-2.4-2.5-2.6-2.7-2.8-2.9

-As you can see, each of the three numbers in the 0 to 2 range have the same amount of space on this number line, making each one equally likely to result from using Math.floor().
+As you can see, each of the three numbers in the 0 to 2 range has the same amount of space on this number line, making each one equally likely when you put a random number into Math.floor().